 The ancient history of the Cleavelen name begins with the ancient Anglo-Saxon

 tribes of Britain.
-The name is derived from when the family resided in Cleveley, a small hamlet in Ormesby in the county of Yorkshire.
+The name is derived from when the family resided in Cleveley or Cleveland-Port, hamlets in the parish of Ormesby, union of Guisborough in Yorkshire

 Early Origins of the Cleavelen family

 The surname Cleavelen was first found in Yorkshire

 where the first records of the family were found in the Yorkshire Poll Tax

 Rolls of 1370: Johannes de Clyveland; and Robertus de Clyveland, 1379.
 CITATION[CLOSE]

 Bardsley, C.W, A Dictionary of English and Welsh Surnames: With Special American Instances.
 Wiltshire: Heraldry Today, 1901.
 Print.
 (ISBN 0-900455-44-6)